Forecast-it/handbook/rituals.md

 ## After hours team events

 Once every 1 or 2 months we try to do a team event for all Forecasters that are interested.
 Anyone is free to suggest things we can do in the #social-activities slack channel and previously it has been everything from drinking a simple beer, going to dinner to go-carting or escape rooming.
-So come on, bring your best ideas!
+Sometimes Forecast pays for it, sometimes it's paid partly and sometimes Forecasters pay for it themselves.
+So come on, bring your best ideas! :bike: :doughnut: :tropical_drink: